 If your name has only slogans or acronyms (using the first letters in your business name to spell another word) cannot be protected, and therefore cannot be registered.

 There are too many terms to list that require special consent.
-Consent may or may not be required for registering your business and if it is required, the Name Availability results will advise you.
+Consent may or may not be required for registering your business and if it is required, the Name Availability Agent will advise you.

 While completing the mandatory Name Availability Search with the Saskatchewan government, you are not provided information on existing Federal corporations or Canadian trademarks, nor business names within Canada.
 To better see the scope of existing businesses in Canada, you may wish to complete the secondary name search (NUANS Search) to better view and analyze potential conflicts to the name you have proposed.

 This is a registration owned by either one individual, an existing corporation, limited partnership or an Indian Band.
 The most common of these types of registrations are those of one individual or registration under an existing corporation.
 The Sole Proprietorship allows for an individual, whether the person is Canadian or a Non-Resident to operate a business in Saskatchewan.